LordPatate/fiery-tales/chapters/06-combat/english.md

 > _Example:_
 >
-> Jiora is wielding a heavy axe that deals 3-5 damages.
+> Jiora is wielding a heavy axe that deals 1-5 damages in skilled hands.
 > He is used to wielding it, so he usually rolls with an 8 or higher on his d20 for his attacks to hit.
-> If he barely hits (between 8 and 11), he deals 3 damage.
+> If he barely hits (8), he deals 1 damage.
+> A cleaner swing (between 9 and 12) deals 2.
+> On his good days (between 13 and 16), he usually deals 3.
-> But when he strikes hard and well (between 16 and 19), he deals 5.
+> When he strikes hard and well (between 17 and 19), he deals 4.
-> And if he hits the weak spot (20), he can do up to 10 points of damage in a single blow.
+> And if on top of that he hits the weak spot (20), he can do up to 5 points of damage in a single blow.